 4. Walk, bike & dip in the Bow River

-You can start from the bridge crossing the Bow River (on Bridge Road) and head south on the river path towards Three Sisters mountains.
+You can start from the bridge, cross the Bow River (on Bridge Road), and head south on the river path towards Three Sisters mountains.
 The trail is a paved path and gravel mix and offers endless mountain views through an open valley and some old mining sites.

-The small sulphur pond in the picture below is about 6km from Riverside Park (where we usually park and ride from).
-The black ground you see around the sulphur pond is evidence of Canmoreβs coal mining history.
+The small sulphur pond in the picture below is about 6km from Riverside Park (where we usually park and ride).
+The black ground around the sulphur pond is evidence of Canmoreβs coal mining history.

 Read more: 14 awesome bike trails around Banff (for all levels)